MicrosoftDocs/dynamics365smb-docs/financials/finance-how-report-vat.md

 **Note**: In the UK, all companies that sell more than a certain value every year to customers in EU member states must submit an electronic version of their European Community (EC) sales list report in XML format through Her Majesty's Revenue and Customs (HMRC) website.

-This report only works for countries in the EU.
+The EC Sales List report only works for countries in the EU.
 For example, it does not include VAT on sales to countries like China or the United States.

 To report VAT to a tax authority electronically, you need to connect [!INCLUDE[d365fin](includes/d365fin_md.md)] to the tax authority's web service.
 This requires that you set up an account with your tax authority.
 When you have an account, you can enable a service connection that we provide in [!INCLUDE[d365fin](includes/d365fin_md.md)].
 For example, in the UK you can use the **GovTalk** service connection.